QuentinRa/blog.quentinra.dev/info/html/special/icons.md

 [Go back](../index.md#learn-the-tags-advanced)

 Did you ever dream of having icons on your website like a lot of websites do?
 Well, that's easy.
-The two most well-known libraries are **Font awesome** and **Bootstrap**.
+The two most well-known libraries are **FontAwesome** and **Bootstrap**.

 * [Bootstrap Icons](https://icons.getbootstrap.com/)
   (open-source)
 * [fontawesome](https://fontawesome.com/v6.0/icons)
-  (some restriction like giving credits but (almost) no-one is doing it 🙄, even trough that was what the creator told me in an email)
+  (open-source, some restriction like giving credits but (almost) no-one is doing it 🙄, even trough that was what the creator told me in an email)

 <hr class="sl">